SilentVoid13/Templater/README.md

 Feel free to contribute.

-Check [INTERNAL_TEMPLATES](https://github.com/SilentVoid13/Templater/blob/master/docs/INTERNAL_TEMPLATES.md) for informations on how to develop a new internal template.
+Check [INTERNAL_COMMAND](https://github.com/SilentVoid13/Templater/blob/master/docs/INTERNAL_COMMAND.md) for informations on how to develop a new internal variable / function.

 You can create an [issue](https://github.com/SilentVoid13/Templater/issues) to report a bug, suggest an improvement for this plugin, etc.